 When lasers are used, materials are released into the atmosphere - they may be solid particles, gas or vapour.
 Failure to control these fumes could have consequences and shouldn’t be left to chance.

 Cutting, engraving, coding, marking, engraving, welding… whatever laser process you are following, some form of contaminant is generated which can become airborne.
 Most are invisible to the naked eye.
-All must be treated as hazardous.

 To the environment – responsible manufacturing needs responsible practices.
 We all need to look after the world we live in.

 Particles and droplets can enter equipment through process or during mechanical intervention.
 The optical system of the laser is susceptible to damage from particulate getting burnt on or building up on the lens, which may compromise the efficiency of the laser and the quality of the output.
 With no extraction in place, there may not be any control over which direction those contaminants travel, and the machine’s performance and reliability could quickly become compromised.
 If left, over time, some contaminants can potentially cause irreversible and very costly damage.